How to Avoid Paypal Fees

 4. Link a Bank Account

 Linking your bank account to your PayPal account can save you money on withdrawal fees.
-When you transfer funds from PayPal to your linked bank account, you generally avoid incurring additional costs.
-Additionally, using your bank account for payments instead of a credit card can help you bypass certain fees.
+When you transfer funds from PayPal to your linked account, you generally avoid incurring additional costs.
+Additionally, using your account for payments instead of a credit card can help you bypass certain fees.

 Benefits of Bank Linking